sachinsu/sachinsu.github.io/work_journal/software.md

     - Designed to work with distributed file system like HDFC or GFS.
 Spark generates On the fly java byte code that executes on nodes/Workers and target partitioned/sharded file (i.e. chunk of file being operated upon).
     - Primarily aimed at big data use cases.
     - It also manages node failures.
+    - Suitable for batch processing involving hugh data.
+    - Evolution of Map-Reduce.
+Also provides some streaming support.
     - Can use languages like Scala to write jobs.
     - Delayed execution like reading the file only when processing instructions are executed on it.